-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS

-Notice is hereby given that the annual meeting of shareholders (the "Meeting") of Tecsys Inc. (the "Company") will be held at 11:00 a.m. on September 8, 2022.
+Notice is hereby given that the annual and special meeting of shareholders (the "Meeting") of Tecsys Inc. (the "Company") will be held at 11:00 a.m. on September 5, 2024.
 As last year, we will hold our Meeting in a virtual format, which will be conducted via live audio webcast supported by visual aids.
-Shareholders will be able to participate online by visiting https://meetnow.global/MJD545K.
+Shareholders will be able to participate online by visiting https://meetnow.global/M7Q46VL.
 At the Meeting, you will have the opportunity to ask questions and vote on all the items to be considered.
 The Meeting will have the following purposes: